 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-The safety of RYLAZE described in the WARNINGS AND PRECAUTIONS reflect exposure to RYLAZE at various dosages, including dosage other than the recommended, used in combination with chemotherapy in 102 patients in JZP458-201 [see Clinical Studies].
-These patients received a median of 3 courses of RYLAZE (range: 1-14 courses); 38% of patients received at least four courses.
+The safety of RYLAZE described in the WARNINGS AND PRECAUTIONS reflect exposure in 167 patients administered RYLAZE intramuscularly at various dosages when used in combination with chemotherapy in study JZP458-201 [see Clinical Studies].
+These patients received a median of 4 courses of RYLAZE (range: 1-15 courses); 65% of patients received at least four courses.

-The safety of RYLAZE described below was evaluated in a cohort of 33 patients from JZP458-201 who received RYLAZE 25 mg/m² intramuscularly on Monday, Wednesday, and Friday for 6 doses as a replacement for a single dose of pegaspargase as a component of multi-agent chemotherapy [see Clinical Studies].
-The patients had a median age of 11 years (range: 1 to 24 years); the majority of patients were male (51%) and white (73%).
-The patients received a median of 4 courses of RYLAZE (range: 1-14 cycles); 48% of patients received at least four courses.
+The safety of RYLAZE described below and in Table 3 was evaluated in study JZP458-201, a multi-cohort study.
+Patients received RYLAZE administered intramuscularly at dosages of 25 mg/m2 on Monday, Wednesday, and Friday or 25 mg/m2 on Monday and Wednesday, and 50 mg/m2 on Friday, for 6 doses as a replacement for a single dose of pegaspargase as a component of multi-agent chemotherapy [see Clinical Studies].
+The patients had a median age of 11 years (range: 1-25 years); the majority of patients were male (57%) and White (68%).
+The patients received a median of 4 courses of RYLAZE (range: 1-14 courses); 65% of patients received at least four courses.

-All patients treated with the RYLAZE 25 mg/m² dosage as a component of multi-agent chemotherapy developed neutropenia, anemia, or thrombocytopenia.
-The most common nonhematological adverse reactions in patients were abnormal liver test, nausea, musculoskeletal pain, fatigue, infection, headache, pyrexia, drug hypersensitivity, febrile neutropenia, decreased appetite, stomatitis, bleeding, and hyperglycemia.
-Table 2 shows the common adverse reactions occurring in at least 15% of the patients.
+All patients treated with the recommended dosages of RYLAZE as a component of multi-agent chemotherapy experienced neutropenia, anemia, or thrombocytopenia.
+The most common nonhematological adverse reactions (incidence > 20%) in patients were abnormal liver test, nausea, musculoskeletal pain, infection, fatigue, headache, febrile neutropenia, pyrexia, hemorrhage, stomatitis, abdominal pain, decreased appetite, drug hypersensitivity, hyperglycemia, diarrhea, pancreatitis, and hypokalemia.
+Table 3 shows the common adverse reactions occurring in at least 15% of the patients.

-Table 2: Adverse Reactions (≥ 15% incidence) in Patients Receiving RYLAZE 25 mg/m² as a Component of Multi-Agent Chemotherapy in Study JZP458-201
+Table 3: Adverse Reactions (≥ 15% Incidence) in Patients Receiving RYLAZE as a Component of Multi-Agent Chemotherapy in Study JZP458-201

-a RYLAZE was administered as a component of multi-agent chemotherapy regimens.
+a RYLAZE was administered as a component of multi-agent chemotherapy regimens on a Monday, Wednesday, and Friday schedule.

-General disorders and administration site conditions: Infusion site reaction, pain
+General disorders and administration site conditions: Infusion site reaction, injection site reaction, pain

 Infections and infestations: Viral infection, bacterial infection, fungal infection

-Investigations: Blood fibrinogen decreased, activated partial thromboplastin time prolonged
+Investigations: Antithrombin III decreased, blood cholesterol increased, blood fibrinogen decreased, activated partial thromboplastin time prolonged

 Psychiatric disorders: Agitation, anxiety, irritability